 Compare routes and book your ferry tickets here: Ferryscanner

 Extra tip: There might not be a ferry everyday.
 In fact, a couple of ferries were cancelled on the week we were there, due to bad weather.
 If you are catching a flight back home from Kos or Rhodes, consider spending a night or two on these islands.

 How to get around Tilos

 Tilos is a great destination to explore on foot and public transportation.
 The municipal bus runs between Livadia, Megalo Chorio, Eristos beach and Agios Antonios.
-On Sundays, there’s also a route to the monastery of St Panteleimon.
+Sadly, there’s no longer a bus going to the monastery of St Panteleimon.